 Callable Preferred Stock

-Callable preferred stock provides the issuing company with an added benefit.
+Callable preferred stock provides the issuer with an added benefit.
 Once a predetermined date has passed and a predetermined price has been met, the issuing company has the ability to “call” the preferred stock prior to maturity.
 This means that the company may buy back these shares at a premium in order to stop dividend payments.

 In return for the benefit to the company, owners of callable preferred shares receive the dividends, dividend preference, and liquidation priority that all preferred shareholders do.
 They are also generally entitled to a call premium, helping the investor to lock in profits should the issuing company make the decision to call the shares.

 Adjustable-rate preferred stock comes with the same liquidation and dividend payment priority as other preferred stock.
 However, the amount of dividends paid to owners of these types of shares changes from time to time.

 Generally, adjustments in the rate of dividend payments on adjustable-rate preferred stock take place on a quarterly basis, but they can happen more or less frequently.
 The rate of dividends is adjusted based on an underlying benchmark.
 While there are many benchmarks for publicly traded companies to choose from, the most common is the one-year Treasury bill rate.